francisco2442/Credit-Card-Defaults/README.md

 The third was the _**data analytics**_ phase, using statistics, logistical regression, and predictive models to uncover insights into our dependent and independent variables. the last data skill we practiced was _**data visualization**_, by creating charts and graphs throughout the project to better portray what was happening within the data.

-# Work In Progress
-This project is a work in progress and not yet complete.
-Updates are still being made.